xerpi/vita-udcd-uvc/README.md

 ## What's this?

-This is a kernel plugin that uses lets you stream your PSVita screen to your computer via USB.
+This is a kernel plugin that lets you stream your PSVita screen to your computer via USB.

 ## How does it work?